GuideSetup

 Step 3: Put the assistant where friction happens

 Many stores make the bot available everywhere but useful nowhere.
-The best placement depends on the questions shoppers are already asking.
+The strongest results usually come from picking the highest-friction page first and getting it right before scaling.

 Step 4: Design for the hard questions